 The license plates stay with you.
 Remove before selling.
 You can then transfer the plates to another vehicle under your name.
 If you do not transfer the plates, you must surrender them to the MVC.

 For details on selling your car, check out our Title Transfers page.

 The seller surrenders the car keys and title, but not the license plates.
-To obtain plates, you’ll need to register the vehicle at any MVC office within 10 days of the sales date.
+To obtain plates, you’ll need to register the vehicle at any MVC office.

 Need more info?
 Visit our Vehicle Title Transfers page.Other Topics in This Section